 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Dean Advantage Assurance, under certain limited circumstances we will transfer ownership of the DME item to you.
+As a member of our plan, under certain limited circumstances, we will transfer ownership of the DME item to you.
 Call the Customer Care Center for more information.

-What happens to payments you have made for durable medical equipment if you switch to Original Medicare?
+What happens to payments you made for durable medical equipment if you switch to Original Medicare?

-If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments for the item after you switch to Original Medicare in order to own the item.
+If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
 The payments made while enrolled in your plan do not count.